Central Medical Store Depot: History

-Central Medical Stores Depot decided to purchase 33 anesthesia machines for 15 million taka on 25 January 1998.
+Central Medical Stores Depot decided to purchase 33 anaesthesia machines for 15 million taka on 25 January 1998.
 It was being purchased under the 4th Health, Population and Nutrition Sector Programme of the Government of Bangladesh and financed by the World Bank.
 They were purchasing against the recommendation of the technical committee who had deemed the machines unsafe.

-An investigation by the Hospital Management Service of the Directorate General of Health Services in 2013 found that over a 100 different types of medical equipments were left unused in 21 public hospitals.
+An investigation by the Hospital Management Service of the Directorate General of Health Services in 2013 found that over 100 different types of medical equipment were left unused in 21 public hospitals.
 The equipment were brought without proper planning by Central Medical Store Depot and were brought to benefit suppliers and corrupt government officers.
 The hospitals did not have space, infrastructure, or trained personnel to man the equipment.

 Central Medical Stores Depot supplied equipment to Shaheed Ziaur Rahman Medical College Hospital worth 250 million taka.
 The Daily Star reported the machines were not functioning due to a lack of technicians, repairing, and spare parts.

 In July 2020, a number of medical suppliers blamed the Central Medical Store Depot for delays in COVID-19 test kits as they were taking too long for approval.

 According to Rozina Islam of the daily Prothom Alo there is a lack of coordination between Central Medical Store Depot and the Directorate General of Health Services.
 Central Medical Store Depot had been requesting more equipment for the COVID-19 pandemic in Bangladesh while the Directorate General of Health Services has failed to provide them with a procurement plan.
 Health Services Division and the Directorate General of Health Services are responsible for providing plans for procurement.